theweekendhack/mini-amazon-api/README.md

 # In Class Mini-Amazon RESTful API (Back-End)

 This RESTful API was built in accordance to MVC 2.0 Design Pattern (MVC with a Service layer).
-It has end points that will client applications to do the following :
+It has end points that will allow client applications to do the following :

 ## Products
 1. Get all products  -   GET /products